QDES Members

 18lpb@queensu.ca

-• Research Interests: Application of discrete event systems and supervisory control theory in security problems of control systems.
+• Research Interests: Real-time applications of discrete event systems.

-• Undergraduate student, B.A.Sc. in Computer Engineering, Department of Electrical and Computer Engineering (Class of 2022)
+• M.A.Sc. student in the Department of Electrical and Computer Engineering at Queen’s University

 (she/her)